Nydragon/Nydragon/README.md

 # Hello There

-I am a fourth year computer science student at Epitech.
+I am a fifth year computer science student at Epitech.
 Linux, FOSS, Homelabbing and tinkering with my system is what I spend my time on.

 Some projects I worked on are: